 In 1918, Georgia relocated to New York after Alfred promised he would provide her with a quiet studio where she could paint.
 Within a month he took the first of many nude photographs of her at his family's apartment while Emmy was away, but she returned while their session was still in progress.
 Emmy already suspected something was going on between the two, and demanded he stop seeing Georgia, or get out.
 Alfred left immediately and found a place in the city where he and Georgia could live together.
 Ultimately Georgia was not only Alfred’s new romantic partner, she was also to replace Kitty as his muse for this lifelong documentary project.

 Georgia wanted a child, but Alfred, nearing 60, had no interest.
 This was complicated by the fact that in 1923, Kitty had a child, after which she experienced severe postpartum depression.
 The family blamed Alfred’s affair and the messy divorce for Kitty’s breakdown.
 He married Georgia within 4 months of the divorce.
-Kitty was institutionalized for 48 years, until she died in 1971.
+Kitty was institutionalised for 48 years, until she died in 1971.

 She would work with her subject matter over and over, often for decades, until many became abstracted.
 One subject she kept returning to was the mountain outside her home, which she adored.
 Georgia died in Santa Fe on March 6, 1986, at the age of 98.
-Her ashes were scattered in the beautiful landscape she called home.
+Her ashes scattered in the beautiful landscape she called home.